Hindenburg Hits Lordstown Motors, Alleging Fraud In Business Operations

 “$RIDE has consistently pointed to its book of 100,000 pre-orders as proof of demand for its proposed EV truck.
 Our extensive research reveals that the company’s orders appear largely fictitious and used as a prop to raise capital and confer legitimacy.”

-This latest short report comes months after Hindenburg hit Nikola (NASDAQ: NKLA), another electric vehicle startup.
+This latest short report comes months after Hindberg hit Nikola (NASDAQ: NKLA), another electric vehicle startup.

 Click here to check out Benzinga’s EV Hub for the latest electric vehicles news.